Technigo/project-react-native-app/README.md

-# React Native App 📱
+# React Native App - Space Is Cool 📱

 An app that randomly generets space images by tapping buttons.